jlangch/venice/doc/readme/ext-shell.md

 ## descendant-processes

-Returns the descendant processed of a process represented by a PID or a process handle.
+Returns the descendants of a process represented by a PID or a process handle.

 _Note: Requires Java 9+_